Gentle workouts help frail seniors go from strength to strength

 Launched in 2015 by the Lien Foundation, Gym Tonic — developed with health technology company PulseSync — was deployed mainly at nursing homes and senior care centres.

 On Tuesday (Dec 12), the philanthropic foundation said it would extend the programme to members of the public for a fee at eight of its 27 sites.
-Those who are 55 years old and above and who wish to reverse a “pre-frail” condition like poor grip strength or slow walking speed may sign up.
+Those who are 55 years old and above and who wish to reverse a “pre-frail” condition such as poor grip strength or slow walking speed may sign up.

 From now until Feb 14, up to 300 seniors aged 65 and above in the community will get to try Gym Tonic out for free.
 The trial will last at least three months and start in the first quarter of next year at four locations in Bishan, Toa Payoh, Kovan and Sengkang.
 They may register their interest at www.gymtonic.sg/signup.